In what area do you most need motivation today? You can learn the evidence-based methods for becoming more fit over the age of 50.

 How Dane Findley Became Fascinated by Motivation

-How that manifests is, that when I encounter someone likable and loaded with potential (which happens often), I feel a peculiar urge to cook that person a healthy meal and draw them a bath.
+How that manifests is, that when I encounter someone likable and loaded with potential (which happens often), I feel a peculiar urge to cook that person a healthy meal and draw them a hot bath.

 I mean that literally and metaphorically.